-Samuel "Sarge" Cavanaugh is a priest at the St. Aloysius Parish in San Diego.
-He is known as Sarge because of his police background of working for nine years as a homicide detective in the ...
+Samuel "Sarge" Cavanaugh is a priest at the St. Aloysius Parish in San Diego, California.
+He is known as Sarge because of his police background of working for nine years as a homicide ...

 See full summary »

-Samuel "Sarge" Cavanaugh is a priest at the St. Aloysius Parish in San Diego.
+Samuel "Sarge" Cavanaugh is a priest at the St. Aloysius Parish in San Diego, California.
 He is known as Sarge because of his police background of working for nine years as a homicide detective in the area in which he tries to help out with guidance to his parishioners in their struggle to cope with the problems of a metropolitan environment.
-Written by

 A cop turned priest, one of the great far-out premises